 Read more about temperatures at The Danish Working Environment Authority website.

-We are currently able to measure the following parameters at Geoscience:
+We are currently able to (by simple means) measure the following parameters at Geoscience: